%20(2)%20(1).jpg?auto=compress%2Cformat&w=1200)

 Energy Transition

-The organization of the energy transition framwork stems from the work of a consortium of 17 scientists from the German Aerospace Center, the University of Technology Sydney, and the University of Melbourne, spearheaded by One Earth.
-The group produced the world's first high-resolution global energy transition model, Achieving the Paris Climate Agreement Goals (APCAG), one of the most downloaded texts in Springer Nature's history.
-The follow-on model, Achieving the Paris Climate Agreement Goals Part 2, supported by Rockefeller Foundation, European Climate Foundation, and the Net-Zero Asset Owners Alliance, provides institutional investors with detailed decarbonization benchmarks by industry sub-sector.
-One Earth organizes the energy transition into four sub-categories, totaling 23 solution pathways:
+One Earth’s energy solutions are built on decades of science.
+Working with a consortium of 17 scientists from the German Aerospace Center, the University of Technology Sydney, and the University of Melbourne, we produced the world’s first high-resolution global energy transition model: Achieving the Paris Climate Agreement Goals (Teske et al. 2019), one of the most downloaded texts in Springer Nature’s history.
+A follow-up model (Teske et al. 2022), supported by the Rockefeller Foundation, European Climate Foundation, and the Net-Zero Asset Owners Alliance, has provided investors with detailed decarbonization benchmarks across every major industry.

 RENEWABLE POWER